-- The Laundry Project provides assistance to those families and individuals who have limited funds to have their laundry cleaned.
+The Laundry Project provides assistance to those families and individuals who have limited funds to have their laundry cleaned.
 Participating laundromats provides funds during specific days and times to those families in need.
 The program lasts during the school year and is stopped during the summer.
-Given recent events, volunteers are no longer present but the managers are assisting participants.
 Please inform them that you want to participate in the Laundry Project and complete the sign-in sheet.
 Please remember to respect social distancing as only so many people are allowed in the laundromats at one time.

 TCAPS Offering Virtual Counseling Services to Students, Families

 Traverse City Area Public Schools is offering virtual counseling services to students or families while schools are closed due to the coronavirus.